GlenCorreia/docker-quick-ref/README.md

 # Docker Notes 🐳

-### <u>Docker Images vs Containers</u>
+### Docker Images vs Containers
-A package or artifact that we produce with Docker is called a **Docker Image**.

-- **Definition**: A Docker image is a lightweight, standalone, and executable software package that includes everything needed to run a piece of software—code, runtime, libraries, environment variables, and configuration files.
+A **Docker Image** is a read-only, lightweight package that includes all the necessary components to run software, built from a Dockerfile and composed of reusable layers.
-- **Static**: An image is a read-only template.
-It’s a blueprint or a snapshot of an application and its environment.
-- **Creation**: Docker images are built from a Dockerfile, which defines the steps to assemble the image, like installing software packages, setting environment variables, etc.
-- **Layers**: Docker images are composed of multiple layers, where each layer represents a change or addition to the image.
-Layers are reusable across different images, making the images lightweight.

-A **Docker Container** is a running instance of a Docker Image.

-- **Definition**: A Docker container is a running instance of a Docker image.
-It’s a virtualized runtime environment that is isolated from the host system and other containers.
-- **Dynamic**: Containers are mutable.
-Once a container is created, it can be started, stopped, moved, or deleted.
+A **Docker Container** is a running, isolated instance of a Docker image, providing a virtualized environment that can be started, stopped, or deleted.
-- **Execution**: Containers are the active entities that perform the actual work.
-When you run a Docker image, you create a container.
-- **Isolation**: Containers provide an isolated environment for the application, with their own file system, networking, and process space.

-In summary, Images are the blueprints or templates used to create containers.
+In summary, images are the blueprints or templates used to create containers.
 They are static and read-only.
 Containers are the instances of images.
 They are dynamic, running, and can be modified while running.

 You can run multiple containers from 1 image.